 Available Diploma Programme subjects at Kannas:

-Group 1 : Finnish literature HL/SL, English Language and Literature HL/SL, a self-taught language (only SL)
+Group 1 : Finnish literature HL/SL, English Lang. and Lit.
+HL/SL, self-taught language (only SL)

 Group 2: English B HL/SL, Spanish ab initio only SL

 Group 3: History HL/SL, Economics HL/SL, Environmental Systems and Societes (ESS) only SL

 Group 4: Biology HL/SL, Chemistry HL/SL, Physics HL/SL , ESS only SL

 Group 5: Mathematics: applications and interpretation or analysis and approaches HL/SL